jju/stubbl/stats/rush.md

 | GutTwister | Gore Farmers      | 17 |            38 |          0 |    0.0000 |
 | Hartwin    | Arboreal Menace   |  9 |            29 |          0 |    0.0000 |

 Most of these could find the endzone at some point, but the fact that the [Gargantuan Brutes](../teams/gargantuanbrutes) have now folded makes Vlad's achievement of 25 matches over three seasons and 57 touches the saddest.
-Elvis has moved up in these ranks, which you would imagine he's going to want to keep going at least until he passes [[Yosif]] on the all-time passing leaderboard.
+Elvis has moved up in these ranks, which you would imagine he's going to want to keep going at least until he passes [[yosif]] on the all-time passing leaderboard.

 ```
 SELECT pl.name AS player, pl.f_tname AS team, count(DISTINCT md.f_match_id) AS gp, sum(mx.catches) + sum(mx.pickups) + sum(md.intcpt) + sum(mx.handoff_catches) AS total_touches, sum(md.td), sum(md.td) / (sum(mx.catches) + sum(mx.pickups) + sum(md.intcpt) + sum(mx.handoff_catches)) AS tds_touch